 - iMovie: to edit the videos.

 - Screenflow: to capture the powerpoint presentations that I embed into my videos.

-- Beaver Builder: the plugin that allows me to create beautiful pages – I struggled with coding for 2 years before my amazing developer showed me this plug in – horrific name, but the functionality is AMAZING – allows me to create forms that link to Mailchimp, or directly to email, change the background of sections of the pages, create columns, all in a drag and drop interface – no need to buy fancy lead page or webinar software – it does it all for yoU!
-Check out the 4 PILLARS page to see its capabilities – simply gorgeous!
+- Beaver Builder: the plugin that allows me to create beautiful pages – I struggled with coding for 2 years before my amazing developer showed me this plug in – horrific name, but the functionality is AMAZING – allows me to create forms that link to Mailchimp, or directly to email, change the background of sections of the pages, create columns, all in a drag and drop interface – no need to buy fancy lead page or webinar software – it does it all for you!
+Check out the The Library homepage or any of the pages on my website to see its capabilities.